fuzzywalrus/extract-xiso-gui/GUI-README.md

 ## Installation

-To install both CLI and GUI versions system-wide:
+To install both CLI and app system-wide:

 ```bash
 make install
 ```

-This copies the binaries to `/usr/local/bin/`.
+This copies:
+- CLI binary to `/usr/local/bin/extract-xiso`
+- App bundle to `/Applications/Extract-XISO.app`

+After installation, you can find "Extract-XISO" in your Applications folder!

 ## Troubleshooting